xiejon/music-library/README.md

 ## Updates on 6/10/2022
 1. OOP
-    - After learning about OOP and SOLID principles later on in the curriculum, I revisited this project and refactored my code in classes & factory functions.
+    - After learning about OOP and SOLID principles later on in the curriculum, I revisited this project and refactored my code using classes & factory functions.
 2. Local Storage
-    - I used localStorage to retain library entries after tab closures or page reloads, finally making use of the myLibrary array.
+    - I used localStorage to retain entries after tab closures or page reloads, using JSON.stringify() and JSON.parse() to store and retrieve the library array.
+3. Form Validation
+    - I added JS form validation to require a title name using the Constraint Validation API.

 ## Objectives